jdelon02/agent-os/templates/commands/analyze-product.md

 ---

-Analyze your product's codebase and install Agent OS with intelligent evolutionary tracking and context awareness.
+Analyze your product's codebase and install Agent OS with intelligent evolutionary tracking, context awareness, and consolidated specification structure.

 Follow the instructions located in @/reference-docs/instructions/analyze-product.md